 - Event Stream Analytics Server (ESA Analytics)

-The first service is the Event Stream Analysis service that creates alerts from ESA rules, also known as ESA Correlation Rules, which you create manually or download from Live.
+The first service is the ESA Correlation service that creates alerts from ESA rules, also known as ESA Correlation Rules, which you create manually or download from Live.

 The second service is the ESA Analytics service, which is used for Automated Threat Detection.
 Because the ESA Analytics service uses preconfigured ESA Analytics modules for Automated Threat Detection, you do not have to create or download rules to use Automated Threat Detection.